Is BlockDAG Legit? Uncovering the Truth Behind the Flashy $BDAG Presale

 According to BlockDAG’s website, they claim partnerships with Borussia Dortmund, Inter Milan, and a famous boxer named Alex Pereira.
 These soccer partnerships briefly appeared on the soccer teams’ websites but were later removed, and while we approached them, the teams did not respond to our inquiries on the subject.

-BlockDAG still shows these partnerships on its website, which makes us question their truthfulness.
+BlockDAG Network still shows these partnerships on its website, which makes us question their truthfulness.
 Additionally, it’s unclear why a Layer-1 blockchain presale would prioritize sponsorships with sports teams and a boxer over forming partnerships with blockchain companies or other projects that could actually contribute to and support the development of the BlockDAG's network.

 This approach reminds us of a previous presale project we reviewed, LuckyBlock, which followed a similar path by securing high-profile but irrelevant partnerships with boxers before they had even launched a product, raising questions about the motivation behind spending millions on marketing.